 Filter System

-The signal from sensors will divide into segments.
+The signal from sensors will be divided into segments.
 If all segments are transmitted to server, this will create an excessive load to the system.
 A filter system will be implemented on PCB to filter segments that is less likely to have problems.

 Label System